CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/comments.md

 _Comments about methods in the Class _

-Once an element is created, such as the class, we can now create the tests for it.
+Once the class is created, such as the class, we can now create the tests for it.

 ### Board Class